irfanfadhullah/irfanfadhullah/README.md

 ### Hi there 👋
 - 🔭 I’m currently working at Dentalverse, South Korea
-- 🔭 Graduated from Sejong UNiversity, South Korea
+- 🔭 Graduated from Sejong University, South Korea
 - 🌱 I’m currently learning Data Science, Machine Learning and Deep Learning
 - 👯 I’m looking to collaborate on a Project about my interest in DS/ML/DL and for the job
 - 💬 Ask me about anything or my interest